direct to content

 Excavation of the Nieuw Rhoon

-A wreck was discovered and excavated during the building of the Cape Town Civic Centre in the 1970s.
-It was recorded and excavated by Bob Lightly, who then went on to identify it as possibly being the Nieuw Rhoon, due to the small amount of artefacts on board and the large amount of ballast, which indicated that the ship had maybe been deliberately sunk.
+The wreck was discovered and excavated during the building of the Cape Town Civic Centre in the 1970s.
+It was recorded and excavated by Bob Lightly, who then went on to identify it as possibly being the Nieuw Rhoon, due to the small number of artefacts on board and the large amount of ballast, which indicated that the ship had possibly been deliberately sunk.
 However, it remains to be conclusively proven that this ship was indeed the Nieuw Rhoon.

 The pine sheathing of the wreck had only been nailed once indicating a relatively new vessel since three or four sheathings were common during the lifetime of a ship.
-The pine sheathing was applied as protection from factors such as shipworm (Teredo navalis).
+The pine sheathing was applied as protection from shipworm (Teredo navalis).

-The collection of excavated material from this wreck is held at Iziko museums, Cape Town.
-The Iziko Museum received the timbers and the clay pipes, although the cannon balls were stolen.
-The Timbers were not conserved or studied though.
-There are some small artefacts which were also recovered from the excavation and may be from the wreck.
+Excavated material from the Civic Centre Ship is held at Iziko museums, Cape Town.
+The Iziko Museum received timbers and the clay pipes.
+The Timbers are not yet conserved or studied.
+There are some small artefacts which were also recovered during the excavation and may be from the wreck.

 The wreck site is protected in terms of the National Heritage Resources Act, No. 25 of 1999.
 This act regards historic shipwrecks as well.
 The site may not be disturbed without the permission of the South African Resources Agency (SAHRA) and artifacts removed from the wreck may not be traded without SAHRA's permission.